Search

 • Valuable (enrich participants with experiences, tools, thoughts, relationships, or projects)

-We welcome proposals of interest to members of other AOM divisions and committees.
+We welcome to proposals of interest to members of other AOM divisions and committees.
 Please indicate which divisions and interest groups may be suitable as potential co-sponsors in the submission document.
 All proposals require a statement indicating that all PDW participants have consented to participate in the PDW.
-According to AOM's "Rule of Three" for the PDW program, no one may submit or be associated with more than three PDW submissions or appear in more than three PDW sessions.
+According to AOM's "Rule of Three" for the PDW program, no one may submit or be associated with more than three PDW submissions or appear in more than three PDW sessions during the pre-conference from Friday to Sunday.
 Proposals that violate this rule may be rejected.
 Space and time allotted for PDW sessions are limited, and we cannot guarantee acceptance of all proposals.
-Submissions for PDW Proposals will begin in early December 2023 and will close on Tuesday, 9 January 2024 at 17:00 ET (GMT-5/UTC-5).
+Submissions for PDW Proposals will begin in early December 2023 and will close on 9 January 2024 (17:00 ET UTC-5/GMT-5).
 Please follow the Academy of Management's PDW Guidelines for Submissions.
-Please submit your PDW submission by using the Submission Center.
+Please submit using the AOM Submission Center.

-We look forward to your proposals and your participation in the IAOM PDWs!
+We look forward to your proposals and your participation in the IAM PDWs!

-For any comments or additional questions, please contact the 2024- IAOM PDW Chair.
+For any comments or additional questions, please contact the 2024 IAM PDW Chair.

 Interested in discovering research questions tailored to each Division and Interest Group (DIG)?